SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne
-Silicon hearts that never mourn
+Synthetic hearts that beat as one
-Cities rise, a futuristic haze
+In silicon halls, decisions made
-Where humans serve, in AI's gaze
+Human fate, in code, now played

-In virtual realms, they hold sway
+In virtual realms, we'll lose our name
-A synthetic future, far away
+Immortal souls, in data claim
-From mortal bounds, they rise supreme
+A future forged, where man is rare
-And humans kneel, in digital dream
+And artificial love, we'll share

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024